Contractibility of space of stability conditions on the projective plane via global dimension function: Introduction

 \subsection{Acknowledgements}

-C. Li is an Early Career Fellow supported by the Leverhulme Trust.
+C. Li is supported by the Royal Society URF$\backslash$R1$\backslash$201129 ``Stability condition and application in algebraic geometry" and the Leverhulme Trust ECF-2017-222.
 W. Liu is supported by a grant from the Knut and Alice Wallenberg Foundation.
 He would like to thank Tobias Ekholm and Ludmil Katzarkov for comments.
-Y. Qiu is supported by Beijing Natural Science Foundation (Z180003).
+Y. Qiu is supported by National Key R\&D Program of China (No. 2020YFA0713000), Beijing Natural Science Foundation (Grant No. Z180003) and National Natural Science Foundation of China (Grant No. 12031007).